HHOliver88/tdd-bank-accounts-assignment/README.md

 # Instructions

 1. Treat these classes like Models in an MVC application.
 You will need to put these files in the /models folder and just require these classes in your test file.
-2. You will need to run the node server first before running any tests.
-3. Make sure you work on this assignment in a docker container.
+2. Make sure you work on this assignment in a docker container.
 The necessarily files to build and run this app in a docker container is already provided.
-4. Once done, you need to zip your app in one file and upload the zipped file in Hacker Hero.
+3. Once done, you need to zip your app in one file and upload the zipped file in Hacker Hero.